 MATHEMATICS, STATISTICS AND LOGIC (cont.)
-COMPUTER PROGRAMMING AND LOGIC COGS 18.
-Introduction to Python (4) This class will teach fundamental Python programming skills and practices, including the "Zen of Python."
-Students will focus on scientific computing and learn to write functions and tests, as well as how to debug code using the Jupyter Notebook programming environment.
-Students may receive credit for one of the following: COGS 18, CSE 8A, or CSE 6R.
-Recommended preparation: students with limited computing experience may take COGS 3.
-CSE 11.
+COMPUTER PROGRAMMING AND LOGIC CSE 11.
 Introduction to Programming and Computational Problem-Solving: Accelerated Pace (4) Accelerated introductory programming including an object-oriented approach.
 Covers basic programming topics from CSE 8A including variables, conditionals, loops, functions/methods, structured data storage, and mutation.
-Also covers topics from CSE 8B including the Java programming language, class design, interfaces, basic class hierarchies, recursion, event based programming, and file I/O. Basics of command-line navigation for file management and running programs.
+Also covers topics from CSE 8B including the Java programming language, class design, interfaces, basic class hierarchies, recursion, event-based programming, and file I/O. Basics of command-line navigation for file management and running programs.
 Zero units of credit offered for CSE 11 if CSE 8B taken previously or concurrently.
 Recommended preparation: Significant prior programming experience (for example, high school AP CSA).
 Students should consult the CSE Course Placement Advice web page for assistance in choosing a first CSE course.
 Prerequisites: restricted to undergraduates.
 Graduate students will be allowed as space permits.
 CSS 1.
 Introductory Programming for Computational Social Science (4) This course develops computational thinking practices and skills critical for defining, describing, and analyzing social science problems using a computational approach.
 Students will learn to program in Python in the context of computational social science problems.
-LING 17.
+LIGN 17.
 Making and Breaking Codes (4) A rigorous analysis of symbolic systems and their interpretations.
 Students will learn to encode and decode information using progressively more sophisticated methods; topics covered include ancient and modern phonetic writing systems, hieroglyphics, computer languages, and ciphers (secret codes).
-Prerequisites: none.
 PHIL 10.
 Introduction to Logic (4) Basic concepts and techniques in both informal and formal logic and reasoning, including a discussion of argument, inference, proof, and common fallacies, and an introduction to the syntax, semantics, and proof method in sentential (propositional) logic.
-HUMANITIES AND CULTURAL STUDIES AAS 11.
-Introduction to Black Diasporic Studies (4) Please contact the Black Diaspora and African American Studies Department for a course description.
-ETHN 2R.
-Introduction to Ethnic Studies: Circulations of Difference (4) Focusing on historical and contemporary migration and the circulation of commodities, knowledge, bodies, and culture, this online course examines how racial formation is shaped and contested by such movements within national and transnational contexts.
-Students may not receive credit for both ETHN 2R and ETHN 2.
+PHIL 12.
+Scientific Reasoning (4) Strategies of scientific inquiry: how elementary logic, statistical inference, and experimental design are integrated to evaluate hypotheses in the natural and social sciences.
+May be used to fulfill general-education requirements for Marshall, Warren, and Eleanor Roosevelt Colleges.
+HUMANITIES AND CULTUAL STUDIES AAS 10.
+Introduction to African American Studies (4) This course will cover the experiences of peoples of African descent in the U.S. and broader African Diaspora from the vantage points of cultural production, political practice, socioeconomic conditions, and the overall struggle for social justice along intersecting lines of race, gender, and class.
+Topics reviewed include slavery (and slave rebellion), Reconstruction, Jim Crow apartheid, the Great Migration and Harlem Renaissance, and the Civil Rights and Black Power Movements.
+ETHN 2.
+Introduction to Ethnic Studies: Circulations of Difference (4) Focusing on historical and contemporary migration and the circulation of commodities, knowledge, bodies, and culture, this course looks at how racial formation in the United States and transnationally is shaped and contested by such movements.
+Students may not receive credit for both ETHN 1B and ETHN 2.